 Bicycles are allowed on all of SR 182 as it is a shared roadway.
 There is no bikeway designation nor any dedicated bike lanes existing on the route.
 According to Mono County's 2015 Regional Transportation Plan, a bikeway to the state line is a potential project.
-Providing wider shoulders to accommodate a bicycle lane is a challenge due to prioritization of funding, environmental concerns, and physical constraints.
+Providing wider shoulders to accodomdate a bicycle lane is a challenge due to prioritization of funding, environmental concerns, unbalanced cost to benefit ratios, and physical constraints.